hectorcorrea/solrdora/README.md

 [this other Go package](https://github.com/hectorcorrea/solr).
 What SolrDora does is put a web user interface on top of it.

+See a [screenshot of what it looks like](https://github.com/hectorcorrea/solrdora/raw/master/misc/screenshot.png) once it's running.

 ## Source Code
 The main components of the code are: